 Veggie Packed Spicy Tomato Soup

-- 2 lbs butternut squash peeled, seeds removed, cubed and steamed
+- 2 pounds butternut squash (peeled, seeds removed, cubed and steamed)

 - 6 cup chicken stock